c2997108/lastwasm/README.rst

 LAST is designed for moderately large data (e.g. genomes, DNA reads, proteomes).
 It's especially good at:

-* Finding sequence rearrangements and recombinations: we believe last-split_ does that more rigorously than anything else.
+* Finding rearrangements and recombinations: we believe last-split_ does that more rigorously than anything else.

-* Finding related parts of DNA and proteins, especially protein fossils (but introns are not considered).
+* Finding DNA-versus-protein related regions, especially protein fossils (but introns are not considered).

 * Unusual data, e.g. AT-rich DNA, because we can fit_ parameters to